na-na-hi/renget/archive/kaomojibaka.md

 >>New
-gpt4 drying up, slack claude doom https://www.anthropic.com/claude-in-slack/installation-disabled turbo-chan with infinite context is the new king and claude will be back after the coomathon
+gpt4 drying up, slack claude doom https://www.anthropic.com/claude-in-slack/installation-disabled turbo-chan with infinite context is the new king and slaude will be back after the coomathon and the gpt keys will reset and todd will be back

 coomathon keys should get mailed on 26.